mastercomfig/mastercomfig/README.md

 ## Installation (vpk)

-[Download latest VPK release](https://github.com/mastercoms/tf2cfg/releases/latest), drag the VPK of your choice to your custom folder after [cleaning your config](#clean-up), along with an addon if needed.
+[Download latest VPK release](https://github.com/mastercoms/tf2cfg/releases/latest), drag the VPK of your choice to your custom folder after [cleaning your config](#clean-up), along with any addons if needed.

 To get to your custom folder, right click Team Fortress 2 in your library, click properties, go to the `local files` tab, and then click the `browse local files...` button.
 Then, open the tf folder